Parrottrek Journal 2007

 Golf Resort and Casino, that we haven't seen in

 months.
-I'm sure we have said it before, but I
+I'm sure I have said this before, but I

 can't get over how fun it is to be in a different